Should I File a VA Disability Appeal on My Own or Hire an Attorney?

 What next?
-Now what am I (or your loved one) supposed to do?
+Now, what are you (or your loved one) supposed to do?

 The good news is that an initial denial of a VA disability claim is not the end of the process, just the end of the first phase.
 According to VA published statistics, around 75% of initial disability claims are denied.
-That sounds like intimidating odds, but phase 2 – appeals of those decisions – especially when the veteran has the assistance of an attorney, has much better odds of success.
+That sounds like intimidating odds, but phase 2 – appeals of those decisions – has much better odds of success, especially when the veteran has the assistance of an attorney.

-Why should you appeal rather than just giving up?
+Why should you appeal rather than just give up?

 Why should you appeal instead of just giving up when you receive that initial decision letter?
 Because the VA might have got it wrong.
 It happens more often than you might think.
 Furthermore, the mistakes are often fixable on appeal.

-The VA disability process focuses on making several key decisions – is the Veteran suffering from a condition that is service-connected?
+The VA disability process focuses on making several key decisions, such as whether the veteran suffering from a condition that is service-connected.
 If so, how serious is the condition (on a scale of 10-100%) and what is the effective date for the start of benefit entitlement?